Autism, Long-term Relationships and Communication

 What this means: Retreating to a quieter space, adjusting lighting, limiting touch, or taking breaks are strategies for sensory regulation.
 These actions reflect the nervous system’s needs, not emotional distance.

-A useful reframe: These regulatory practices serve the same function as sleep or nourishment, they enable stability and presence in the relationship.
+A useful reframe: These regulatory practices serve the same function as sleep or nourishment; they enable stability and presence in the relationship.
 They are about thresholds, not about value or affection.

 4. Empathy and Overload